OpenTTD/website/_posts/2019-07-14-monthly-dev-post.md

 To speed up compilation, basic type definitions about stations, like for example the type for station IDs or an enumeration of possible station types, are split into this separate header file.

 __`station_func.h`__
-: This file has the same reason of existance as the previous header and contains function prototypes related to stations.
+: This file exists for the same reason as the previous header and contains function prototypes related to stations.

 __`station_map.h`__
 : The second main header file related to stations.